erawls-neuro/NeuroFreq_public/README.md

 # NeuroFreq
 NeuroFreq, a MATLAB Toolbox for Time-Frequency Analysis of M/EEG Data.

 NeuroFreq is a utility for flexible time-frequency analysis of M/EEG data.
-The NeuroFreq Toolbox is described in the accompanying paper [insert preprint link here once it is preprinted].
+The NeuroFreq Toolbox is described in the accompanying paper [I will insert preprint link here once it is preprinted].

 The graphic user interface is invoked by typing 'neurofreq' at the MATLAB command line.